 People often use medical products to improve their health but such interventions are not always successful.
 A defective medical product may do more harm than good.
-A medical product liability lawsuit can be brought up if a medical product does not perform as it is supposed to and at some point injures the consumer.
+A medical product liability lawsuit can be brought up if a medical product does not perform as it is supposed to and injures the consumer.

 Defective Medical Device